Responding to a Diagnosis of CancerSkip to the navigation

 The impact of a diagnosis of cancer differs from person to person.
-It is normal to experience anger, frustration, or disappointment.
-The following home treatment may help you with your emotional reaction to a diagnosis of cancer:
+It is common to experience anger, frustration, or disappointment.
+The following home treatment may help:

 - Eat well.
-Resist the urge not to eat or to eat only those foods that comfort you.
 If you have trouble eating alone, ask another person to join you for a snack or meal.
-If you do not have an appetite, eat frequent small meals and snacks.

 - Maintain your normal activities.
 Stay involved in activities that include your support network, such as your family and friends, work, church, or community activities.

 - Get the support you need.
 Contact your local chapter of the American Cancer Society to help you find a support group.

 For more information, read "Talking Time: Support for People With Cancer" from the National Cancer Institute.
 You can find this booklet online at www.cancer.gov/cancertopics/takingtime.

 Primary Medical Reviewer E. Gregory Thompson, MD - Internal Medicine

 Specialist Medical Reviewer Michael Seth Rabin, MD - Medical Oncology